xhartonx/Airbnb_Booking_Rates_Prediction/README.md

 # Airbnb Booking Rate Prediction Project

-This repository contains the final project for **BUDT 758T**, completed in Spring 2024.
 The goal of this project was to develop a predictive model to identify factors influencing high booking rates on Airbnb properties and provide actionable insights for Airbnb hosts and stakeholders.

 ---